Chess Tournament FAQ

 • Remember, every chess player will lose at some point.
 Even the world's greatest players lose occasionally.

-I think the first determining factors are:
+At {YEL!}, we believe the determining factors are:

 • Did your child have fun?